vi/websocat/doc.md

 ### UnixConnect

-Connect to the specified UNIX socket path
+Connect to the specified UNIX socket path using stream socket

 Prefixes: